hadv/ethaura/docs/HELIOS_ARCHITECTURE.md

 ## Conclusion

 Helios provides a trustless, efficient way to access Ethereum data.
-By integrating it with EthAura, we ensure that all RPC data is cryptographically verified, protecting against malicious or compromised RPC providers while maintaining the convenience of a local RPC endpoint.
+By integrating it with ΞTHΛURΛ, we ensure that all RPC data is cryptographically verified, protecting against malicious or compromised RPC providers while maintaining the convenience of a local RPC endpoint.